-At PCCS, the Group recognises that its employees are the invaluable assets for the continuous growth of the Group.
-It is therefore imperative that the Group continues to invest in its employees.
+At PCCS, the Group recognises that employees are the most valuable assets due to their ideas, initiatives, contributions and decisions that drive the continuous growth of the Group.
+It is therefore imperative that the Group continues to invest in human resource field.